 - Get a pelvic massage by a trained masseuse.

-- Do some simple exercises such as yoga and swimming after getting clearance from your doctor.
-They improve blood circulation and strengthen muscles, thereby relieving the pain.
+- Do some simple exercises such as yoga and swimming after getting clearance from your healthcare provider, midwife, or obstetrician.

 - Use support belts that are designed to support the belly, lower back, pelvis, and hips.